-13. Harvesting Dates - Beginning Month and day when harvesting began on the unit.
-14. Harvesting Dates - Ending Month and day when harvesting was completed on the unit.
-Important: Make entries in (item 15) and (item 16) ONLY when Average Lbs.
-Juice (item 11) is NOT available.
-15. Average Lbs.
-Solids Weighted average pounds, rounded to tenths, of solids per weight-box for all fruit harvested and delivered to the processing plant.
-16. Average Percent Soluble Solids (BRIX) Weighted average percent, rounded to hundredths, soluble solids (Degree Brix) for all fruit processed from the unit.
-Par rt II Important: Enter the following information for the three previous crop years' production records (from insurable acreage) to establish juice base content ONLY if current year's records are unavailable (refer to Part I and Par 22 B (3) (a)).
+Important: Enter the following information for the three previous crop years' production records (from insurable acreage) to establish juice base content ONLY if current year's records are unavailable (refer to Part I and paragraph 22B(3)(a)).
 Enter each crop year's production record on a separate line.

-17. Crop Years Four-digit crop year identifying each of the Three Crop Years prior to the crop year of loss.
-18. No. of Boxes Rec'd at Plant Standard weight-boxes harvested and delivered to the processing plant for each of the three prior crop years.
-19. Average Lbs.
+(Terer to Tai it I and paragraph 22B(3)(a)).
+Enter each crop year's production record on a separate line.
+17. Crop Y Years Four-digit crop year identifying each of the Three Crop Years prior to the crop year of loss.
+18. No. of Plant Boxes Rec'd at Standard weight-boxes harvested and delivered to the processing plant for each of the three prior crop years.
+19. Averag ge Lbs.
 Juice Weighted-average pounds of juice, rounded to tenths, recovered per standard weight-box, for all fruit harvested and delivered to the processing plant for each of three prior crop years.
-20. Processor Name Name, address, city, state of processor who received the fruit for each of three prior crop years.
-21. Harvesting Dates - Beginning Month and day when harvesting began on the unit for each of three prior crop years.
-22. Harvesting Dates - Ending Month and day when harvesting was completed on the unit for each of three prior crop years.
-Important: Make an entry in columns 23 and 24 ONLY when Average Lbs.
-Juice (column 19) is unavailable for a crop year.
-23. Average Lbs.
+20. Proces sor Name Name, address, city, state of processor who received the fruit for each of three prior crop years.
+21. Harves Beginn sting Dates - ning Month and day when harvesting began on the unit for each of three prior crop years.
+22. Harves Ending sting Dates - g Month and day when harvesting was completed on the unit for each of three prior crop years. : Make an entry ir for a crop year. n columns 23 and 24 ONLY when Average Lbs.
+Juice (column 19) is 23.
+Averag ge Lbs.
 Solids Weighted-average pounds, rounded to tenths, of solids per weight-box for all fruit harvested and delivered to the processing plant, for each crop year for which Average Lbs.
 Juice (column 19) is unavailable.
-24. Average Percent Soluble Solids (BRIX) Weighted-average percent, rounded to hundredths, soluble solids (Degree Brix) for all fruit processed from the unit for each crop year for which Average Lbs.
+24. Averag Solubl ge Percent e Solids (BRIX) Weighted-average percent, rounded to hundredths, soluble solids (Degree Brix) for all fruit processed from the unit for each crop year for which Average Lbs.
 Juice (column 19) is unavailable.
-25. Average Average of Average Lbs.
+25. Averag ge Average of Average Lbs.
 Juice, rounded to tenths, (column 19) for the three crop years prior to the crop year of loss.
-If production records are incomplete or otherwise unacceptable, the default juice base value listed in the crop provisions must be used.
+If production records are incomplete or otherwise unacceptable, the default juice base value listed in the SP must be used.

-The following required entries are not illustrated on the appraisal worksheet example below.
-26. Insured's Signature(s) & Date(s) Insured's (or insured's authorized representative's signature) and date.
+The The following required entries are not illustrated on the appraisal worksheet example below.
+26. Insured's Signature(s) & Date(s) Insured's (or insured's authorized representative's) signature and date.
 BEFORE obtaining the signature, REVIEW ALL ENTRIES on the Appraisal Worksheet WITH THE INSURED (or insured's authorized representative), particularly explaining codes, etc., which may not be readily understood.
 27. Adjuster's Signature(s), Code No., & Date(s) Signature of adjuster, code number, and date signed after the insured (or insured's authorized representative) has signed.
 If the appraisal is performed prior to signature date, document the date of appraisal in the Remarks/Narrative section of the Appraisal Worksheet (if available); otherwise, document the appraisal date in the Narrative of the Production Worksheet.
 28. Page No. Page numbers.
 Example: Page 1 of 1, Page 1 of 2, Page 2 of 2, and so forth.